Open Minds Therapy LLC

 1. Operation HOPE

-• Services: Free financial coaching, credit counseling, and homeownership programs for BIPOC individuals.
+• Services: Free one-on-one financial coaching, credit repair, and entrepreneurship training for BIPOC communities.

 • Website: operationhope.org